joshmgrant/blog-entries/hard_edge_beginning.md

 ## Beginnings

-One of the earliest schools to present a forerunner to
+One of the earliest precursors to geometric abstraction came from the Bauhaus school of art and design.
+The central philosophy of the Bauhaus